Arctruzeh/gatsby-starter-netlify-cms/src/pages/index.md

 ---
 templateKey: index-page
-title: Great coffee with a conscience
+title: Full Stack Developer
-image: /img/home-jumbotron.jpg
+image: /img/serey-kim-vuepu7hayaq-unsplash.jpg
 heading: A.J.
 Latocha
 subheading: >-
   Passionate developer, not about a specific stack or a language but about